 Pro Tip: During your evaluation, you will be able to see the answers left by your report.
 We recommend only doing this after you've left your own evaluation for each skill, in order to minimize bias during the process.

-Once one of your reports has initiated and completed their side of an evaluation, you'll get an email notification by Progression and you'll be able to complete your side of the evaluation.
+Once one of your reports has initiated and completed their side of an evaluation, you'll get an email notification and you'll be able to provide your input.

 Once you've evaluated all skills, you can submit the evaluation.
 This will notify your report and allow you to complete the joint review.